 “Stay Home” by Bleak Grey.

 “If you could change one thing, it certainly would be just opening the front door.
 Patience is known for being tired, but someday it has to happen.
-It’s a nice sunny day outside and you’re running late for your classes.
+[It is] a nice sunny day outside and [you are] running late for your classes.
 What will it take you to try again today?
-Content warning: this game revolves around a mental disorder.”
+Content warning: [This] game revolves around [agoraphobia].”

-The game is divided into five days, during which you must try to overcome everyday problems.
+The game is divided into five days, during each you must try to overcome everyday problems.
 You are always in contact with your best friend Sam, who supports you as much as possible.
-You’ll have to clean up your flat, write an essay, find your pills and you’ll have to try to break out of a nightmare.
-In doing so you will always be confronted with the agoraphobia of your character without drifting too much into any cliché.
-And damn… The ending is so beautiful.
+You will have to clean up your flat, write an essay, find your pills and you will have to try to break out of a nightmare.
+While doing so you will always be confronted with the agoraphobia of your character without drifting too much into any cliché.
+And the ending… The ending is so beautiful.
 For that alone you should give this game a try.
 “Stay Home” shows that digital games are a perfect medium for making mental disorders tangible even for those who are not suffering from it.
 Only rarely have I ever felt so understood by a game.